Student Life and Student Services

 514-848-2424, ext.
 3517

-The Dean of Students Office exists to support and promote all aspects of student life on campus.
+The Dean of Students Office supports and promotes all aspects of student life on campus.
 Student associations and groups are one of the primary means by which students can engage meaningfully in the life of the institution and the greater community.
 By providing liaison with and support to student groups and their governing bodies, the Dean of Students encourages students to take responsibility for their own collective affairs and provide opportunities for their members to participate in student life.
-The Dean of Students also works with students seeking to start new groups on campus.
+The Dean of Students Office also works with students seeking to start new groups on campus.
 In addition to supporting student groups directly, the Dean of Students has programming that supports student engagement.
-This includes the LIVE Volunteer Centre, Alternative Spring Break, the Co-Curricular Record and capacity building.
+This includes the LIVE Volunteer Centre, Concordia Community Compass, the Co-Curricular Record and capacity building with student groups.
 In short, the Dean of Students Office seeks to develop and deepen a sense of agency amongst students thereby adding to the success of their post-secondary experience.

 18.2.1 Social, Political and Cultural Activities

-There is a wide variety of social, political, and cultural events presented regularly by various student organizations and departments.
-There are student cafeterias, cafés and lounge facilities on each campus, and there is a student pub on the Sir George Williams Campus.
-There are art spaces run by both the University and students and numerous festivals that partner with the University.
+There is a wide variety of social, political, and cultural events presented regularly by various student organizations and groups.
+There are student cafeterias, cafés and lounge facilities on each campus, and a student pub on the Sir George Williams Campus.
+There are art spaces run by both the University and students, and numerous festivals that partner with the University.
 The best way to get acquainted with these activities is to search the University’s website as well as those of the various department and student associations.

-The Multi-faith and Spirituality Centre offers a community for students who are asking questions about their role in society and seeking opportunities for reflection, resources for faith and spiritual practice, and spaces to study or relax.
-Programs include meals, drumming, meditation, visits to sacred sites, mass and many others.
-Multi-faith and Spirituality Centre staff are also available to meet one-on-one with students and offer a welcoming ear.
+The Multi-faith and Spirituality Centre offers community and services for students who are asking questions about their role in society and seeking opportunities for reflection, resources for faith, interfaith engagement and spiritual practice, and spaces to study or relax.
+It is a home for all those who wish to celebrate the human spirit in the widest sense of the word.
+The approach is pluralistic, accepting and energizing, and encourages students to live with integrity and authenticity.
+Multi-faith and Spirituality Centre staff are also available to meet one-on-one with students and offer a listening ear.